nirajp82/Redis/01_03_Redis_String.md

-In Redis, strings are one of the fundamental and versatile data types.
-Redis is often referred to as a key-value store, and the string data type is used to represent the values associated with keys.
-Here are some key points about the string data type in Redis:
+In Redis, a String is a simple data type that can store any binary data, up to a maximum of 512 megabytes per key.
+While the name implies strings, Redis Strings can be used to store a variety of data types, including integers, floating-point numbers, and binary data.
+Here are some key aspects of Redis Strings:

 1. **Binary Safe**: Redis strings are binary-safe, which means they can contain any kind of data, such as text, images, or serialized objects.